Your EHIC is still valid in the EU for 5 years or until it expires, then you replace it with the Global Health Insurance Card (GHIC).

 How do I renew my EHIC?

-You won't be able to renew your EHIC.
-You have to apply for the new GHIC from the NHS through the government website.
+Once your current EHIC expires, you won't be able to renew it for a new EHIC.
+Instead, you have to apply for the new GHIC from the NHS through the government website.

-You can apply for a GHIC up to 6 months before the expiration date.
-This means you can organise it well in advance of your trip, and you aren't left without a card.
+You can apply for a GHIC up to 6 months before the expiration date, too.
+So, this means you can organise it well in advance of your trip so you aren't left without a card.
+Sorted!

 What happens if I lose my EHIC or GHIC when abroad?